rekky1aws/wii-menu-recreation/README.md

 A simple puzzle game based on the barrel games playable in the videogame *Mario & Luigi : Superstar Saga* developed by *Alpha Dream* and *Vanpool*, edited by *Nintendo* and released in 2003 on the portable console *Game Boy Advance*.

 The goal is to move colored barrels to fill a whole line or column with the same color.
 Once done, those barrels will disappear and new randomly colored ones will appear.

+### Sticky Note
+Notes for the day.
+Add a note, it stays for 24h or until you clear it.
+If you come back later (after 24h), you are asked what to keep or not.